 Testing: Whether science journalists and news media would critique or question reports about scientific studies.
 (They didn’t).

-A familiar face returns here, as this sting was also carried out by John Bohannon.
-As part of a documentary about bad science in the diet industry, Bohannon (under the psuedonym Johannes) helped carry out a deliberately terrible study to see how easily people would uncritically accept its results.
+A familiar face returns here, as this sting was carried out by John Bohannon.
+For a documentary about bad science in the diet industry, Bohannon (under the psuedonym Johannes) helped carry out a deliberately terrible study to see whether people would uncritically accept its results.

-To be clear, the study carried out was not fake science- they recruited real participants, and collected and analysed real data.
+To be clear, the study was not fake science- they recruited real participants, and collected and analysed real data.
 The study was instead mediocre science, designed to make statistical changes -“right” answers- far too easy to obtain, and also meaningless.
 The researchers used a tiny sample of 16 people, split into three groups.
 This is already an alarm bell- any change found by comparing groups of five people is far more likely to be chance than meaningful.
-Even though the study was based on comparing diets, the control group was not asked to record what they ate; this means there was no way to tell how different the experimental group’s diets were from the control group, so no way to be sure that eating chocolate caused any effect.
+Even though the study was based on comparing diets, the control group was not asked to record what they ate; this meant there was no way to tell how different the experimental group’s diets were from the control group, so no way to be certain that eating chocolate caused any effects.

-They also measured a large amount of variables, from logical choices such as weight and cholesterol levels, to more niche choices like sleep quality and happiness.
-Measuring so many variables (18) across so few people (16) is faulty science, because it increased the risk of finding something apparently meaningful solely by chance.
+The study measured eighteen variables, from logical choices such as weight and cholesterol levels, to more niche choices like sleep quality and happiness.
+Measuring so many variablesacross so few people was faulty science, because it increased the likelihood of finding something apparently meaningful solely by chance.
 It meant the team were almost guaranteed to find some kind of variation between the groups: they did the research equivalent of shooting holes randomly across a wall then drawing a target around some of them.

 Bohannon submitted the study to a few low-quality journals.
-Once they accepted the study, he created a press release to get media attention for the story.
+Once they accepted the study, he created a press release to get media attention for the study.
 News stories started rolling out.
-According to Bohannon, few news sites asked him any questions about the article, while those who did discuss the article did not request any details about the methods or study setup.
-Most news sites echoed the press release, uncritically proclaiming that chocolate was now a miracle weight loss tool without getting any outside experts or fact-checkers to read the paper.
+According to Bohannon, few news sites asked him any questions about the article; sites who did ask questions were not critical or skeptical.
+Most news sites echoed the press release and uncritically proclaimed that chocolate was now a miracle weight loss tool, without getting any outside experts or fact-checkers to read the paper.

 Testing: Whether suspect journals would accept fake job applications, and list fake staff members.
 (They would).

 Previous stings established that suspect journals often accept articles without carrying out any checks.
-But would they be more stringent about their staff?
+But are they more stringent about their staff?

 In 2015, researchers from the University of Wroclaw in Poland created a CV for Anna O. Szust, complete with degrees, book chapters and academic social media accounts.
 All of these were fake, as was Anna herself.
-For Polish speakers, her name was an unsubtle clue- Oszust means “a fraud” in Polish.
+For Polish speakers, her name was an unsubtle clue- Oszust means “a fraud”.

-They submitted Anna’s CV, with an application for an editor role, to 360 different open-access journals.
-1/3 of these journals were known to be suspect, while 2/3 were from two different whitelists of presumed-legitimate journals.
-One whitelist, the JCR, passed the sting successfully- all of the JCR journals either rejected or ignored Anna O. Szust’s application.
-The other whitelist, the DOAJ, fared less well, as 8 of the 120 journals made her an editor.
+The researchers submitted Anna’s CV, with an application for an editor role, to 360 open-access journals.
+1/3 of these journals were known to be suspect, while 2/3 were from two whitelists of presumed-legitimate journals.
+One whitelist, the JCR, passed the sting successfully- all JCR journals either rejected or ignored Anna O. Szust’s application.
+The other whitelist, the DOAJ, fared less well- 8 of the 120 journals made her an editor.

 For the already-suspect journals, it was a different story.
-One-third of the suspect journals appointed Anna as an editor.
+One-third of them appointed Anna as an editor.
 Some instantly accepted her application, while others held her role behind a paywall, asking for financial donations to secure her appointment.
 A few journals even offered Anna opportunities to start her own spin-off journal, and share in their profits.

 Looking at these examples, it’s easy to feel demoralised about how easily stings been carried out and how many organisations fell for them.
 However, successful stings aren’t the whole story, and every sting has faced critics.
-Carrying out stings has its own ethical problems; while they are entertaining news fodder, they might not be the best way to understand or solve problems within science.
+Carrying out stings has its own ethical problems; although they are entertaining news fodder, they may not be the best way to understand or solve problems within science.
 Critics argue that the distrust they create may do more harm than good.

-In the next post I’ll look at some of the criticisms levelled at sting operations, as well as the responses given by scientists and journals.
+In the next post I’ll discuss some of the criticisms levelled at sting operations, as well as the responses given by scientists and journals.
 I’ll also try to look at the deeper question of what these stings can really tell us about how science currently works.